Duc-Tran-VT/SCI-method/README.md

 Note 1.
 The data is raw, uncalibrated signal.
 More detailed information is in Section 2.2 Data processing.

 Note 2.
+All.mat: Data from Q_set.
+S1S2.mat: Data from V_set

+Note 3.
 Notation used in the data file and in text of the manuscript:

 abs: LISST_ABS 8 Mhz (Laser In-Situ Scattering and Transmissiometery - Acoustic Backscatter Sensor) (in manuscript read: A_8, unit: mg/L)